-The Restorative Justice Project (RJP) was created in 1987 to serve victims and survivors in the aftermath of serious crimes.
+The Restorative Justice Project (RJP) was created in 1987 to serve harmed parties in the aftermath of serious crimes.

-Through its victim-offender dialogue program, RJP offers the opportunity for victim survivors and their relatives to meet with and have questions answered by the individual who committed a crime against them.
+Through our Restorative Justice Dialogue program, we offer the opportunity for harmed parties and their relatives to meet with and have questions answered by the responsible party who committed a crime against them.

-In the past decade alone, RJP has facilitated over 100 victim-offender dialogues (VOD) and served more than 200 victims and survivors in this process of meeting with their offender.
+In the past decade alone, we have facilitated over 100 Restorative Justice Dialogues, and served more than 200 harmed parties in this process.

 Community Engagement